ibromurph/st-lawrence-fc/README.md

 <a href="assets/images/wireframes/Mobile UI.png">Mobile format</a>
 </p>

+## Features

+**Header**- There is a sticky navigation bar across all section of the main website so the user can easily navigate through the sections of the website

+- The logo is also ever present and is a link back to the top of the page if the user needs to get back to it quickly

+- When hovering over the navigation links they change to yellow and the text colour changes to black, letting the user know it is clickable

+- The navigation bar collapses into a hamburger menu when viewed on smaller devices such as mobiles and ipads.

+**Links** - All links in the header and footer that are hovered over change colour to notify the user of a link.

+- All images have an alternative text to help screen readers, or information if the image link is broken.

+**Buttons** - All buttons have the same style to help with consistency.

+**Responsiveness** - All pages are responsive and have the same functionality on different devices

+**Footer** - A footer navigation bar has been added at the bottom of the page so the user doesn't have to keep scrolling to the top to navigate the site.

+- Social links are grouped together so they can easily be located and the background changes colour when hovered over.

+### Main Page Features

+**Welcome to SLSF** - The main page has a hero section image with a call-to-action button that leads to the Join Us section of the page.
+The main purpose of this section is confirm to new users they've landed on the correct website and get new players to join the club!

+**Next Match** - This section of the page has details of the next match.
+This is for existing players/parents who want fast information on the location/details of the next game.
+There is a link to googlemaps which will help direct parents to the location of the game that week.
+There's also a brief scouting video on the opponent, taken from the last time the club played them.

+**About Us** - This About us section of the page has details of the club and its guiding principles.
+Using a card-grid system, with a teaser image, a title and some description card copy.

+An image carousel that is responsive and changes depending on the viewport.
+The allows the cakes to be viewed in better detail, for example, in full screen width on a smartphone.

+**Customer Favourites** - Card elements display the current top three best selling cakes and both the image and text are linked to the cake page incase the user wants to order them.

+**Shop** - The final section is an external link to a shop where the user can buy baking equipment (currently lakeland) along with a carousel of images showing the user what equipment they may want to buy.

+### Cake Page Features

+If the user wants to see a specific cake in more detail, they can click on the 'Cake' link in the header or footer or on one of the images in the gallery or customer favourites section.
+This leads to the Cake page, which has an individual images of the cakes, each in their own section and a short description with a call-to-action button should the user which to order the cake.

+### Order Form

+Once the user click the 'Order Cake' button they will be led to the order form, which requires the fields to be completed before the form can be submitted

+### Future Features

+- **Video Tutorials** - After initially planning to have a video tutorial section with an embedded video player on the home page, however, due to time restraints, this can be implemented at a later detailed

+- **Active Navigation Link** - The users experience would be enhanced if the page they were on stayed highlighted in the navigation bar.

+- **Quick Buy Option** - If the user knows what cake they would like to order, they can go straight to the order form, which would be more efficient than clicking through

+- **Design a Cake** - A more flexible and interactive option where the user can input various cake flavours, buttercream and decoration to design their own unique cake

+- **Testimonials** - Reviews from previous customers are a good way to get new users to trust a company.

+- **Cake Categories** - As cakes are added to the website, a dropdown menu clearly categorising the cakes so the visitor can easily find what they are looking for may be required

 <h2>Surface</h2>
 <p>In order to highlight Join as the main focus/goal, I'll put that on a banner at the top, although this can always change, according to whatever the main goal is for that month.
 It could aslo act as a news carousel.<br><br>